Are you ready to accept the Obligation of an Engineer?

 If your answer is “YES” to the above question and you are graduating with an engineering degree in Fall 2018, or a faculty member who has not yet taken the Obligation, you are invited to enter.

-Invite your family and friends to the induction ceremony on
+Invite your family and friends to the induction ceremony (depending on degree) on:

 For further information and to be sized for your ring, contact: